sysrel/IFLOW/README.md

 IFLOW implements a set of query types.
 In this version, the queries are specified on the commandline (We will push a version with a grammar-based input file later).
 Please check out the examples directory for more information.
-The real-world IoT framework benchmarks are locates under the benchmarks directory.
+The real-world IoT framework benchmarks are located under the benchmarks directory.